VascoLucas01/test/NET2GRID-Acquisition-Project_ Prep #1.md

 We will make sure that everyone is on board with every step of the project, having either worked on it or at least understood what was done by the other colleague every time there is a github commit or a decision was taken.

-### <a name="_4o0eq7upw0lz"></a>**Conflict Plan**
+### **Conflict Plan**
 - What will be your group’s process to resolve conflict, when it arises?

-`	`The best way to resolve conflicts is by expressing your opinion.
+The best way to resolve conflicts is by expressing your opinion.
 I think that there are a few questions that we should always ask to come to a conclusion.

 - What is your opinion about this?
 - What are the reasons you think that it is a good/better idea?
 - In the context of the project, do you think it makes sense?

-`	`It is important to share ideas and be in the same boat in order to reach a good port.
+It is important to share ideas and be in the same boat in order to reach a good port.

 - What will your team do if one person is taking over the project and not letting the other members contribute?